Danman7/CMSLite/README.md

 * A whole bunch of other things.

 ##PHP 5.5 Hashing:
 One can update password hashing to PHP 5.5 standards by switching the password_encrypt() and password_check functions() to the newly integrated password_hash() and password_verify().
 I decided to keep the 5.4 custom functions for backwards compatibility.
-Alternatively you can use https://github.com/ircmaxell/password_compat library
+Alternatively you can use the [password_compat](https://github.com/ircmaxell/password_compat) library

 ###Remember:
 Whatever you change always encrypt the user's password to prevent Internet vulnerability.